 People will typically work for several different employers over their career.
 So it’s likely that many of your employees will have more than one workplace pension pot.
 They might be wondering whether it’s worth consolidating those pots into one place.

 Combining isn’t right for everyone.
 Whether this is the right choice for your employees will depend on a number of factors.
 They may lose features, protections, guarantees or other benefits.
 Employees should ideally look to compare products before combining their pension pots, and to speak to a financial adviser if they’re unsure.
-Remember that there’s likely to be charge for the advice.
+Remember that there’s likely to be charge for financial advice.

 4. How can they find a lost pension?